jmertin/php_haproxy-collector/README.md

 The following variables need to be defined:

 - hapver: default "1.7" - defines which haproxy version the system will poll.
 This defines the metrics to collect.
+Only required for haproxy versions < 2.

 - hapurl: Format "https://haproxy-url.domain.tld/haproxy_stats;csv" - No default.
-Note the ";csv" at the end is required.
+Note the ";csv or ;json" at the end is required.
 Also, do **not** add the port for the stats-UI into the URL!

 - hapuser: default "admin" - The user that is used to authenticate to access the statistics